dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - The waveforms are eventually used to calculate the delays, characterize cells, and further support analyses such as Static Timing Analysis (STA) and other performance evaluations.
 These are accurate delays used to STA.
 - First step is to create a correct SPICE setup, feed the model into SPICE engine and evaluate the drain current equation.
    <img width="436" height="491" alt="image" src="https://github.com/user-attachments/assets/d1b93bc0-54f1-4bcb-b541-3bf1ef58cc03" />
    - In the equations, certain parameters remain constant for a given fabrication process.
-Parameters such as Vth, kn, γ, and λ are referred to as technology constants, as their values are determined by the semiconductor manufacturing technology used.
+Parameters such as Vth, kn, γ, and λ are referred to as **technology constants**, as their values are determined by the semiconductor manufacturing technology used.
      <img width="1143" height="589" alt="image" src="https://github.com/user-attachments/assets/41dda52c-820b-4fe1-b4d1-448c0b3e4e68" />

    - These constants are provided by the foundry, and therefore do not need to be derived by the designer.
 Each technology node has its own unique set of parameter values, which are defined by the specific fabrication process used.